mech/Notes/Design (Product)/UI.md

 * [Facebook placeholder for unloaded content](https://www.designernews.co/stories/56465-facebook-placeholders-for-unloaded-content)
 * [Avoid the spinner](http://www.lukew.com/ff/entry.asp?1797)
 * [Tips for creating a blank slate](http://blog.teamtreehouse.com/tips-for-creating-a-blank-slate)

+## Lists

+Anytime you have a list, you need to think about categorisation, grouping, filtering.
+Sooner or later, the list will become huge and unmanageable.
+You should study the information architecture of your lists of things and consider segmentation and categorisation.

 ## Menu Buttons (Muttons)